-EMV’s summer artist-in-residence, Jonathon Adams, a Two-Spirit, nêhiyaw michif (Cree-Métis) baritone and the Pacific Baroque Orchestra led from the organ by Alexander Weimann perform J.S.
-Bach’s BWV 82 “Ich habe genug” (It is enough).
-The cantata represents a solo journey, or transition, from this world to the next.
-This multimedia presentation centers on the tension between the physical body and the caged spirit within, staged by Sound the Alarm: Music/Theatre’s Alan Corbishley.
+Pilgrimage to Bach is a concert of two solo Bach performances by EMV’s summer artist-in-residence, Jonathon Adams, a Two-Spirit, nêhiyaw michif (Cree-Métis) baritone and the Pacific Baroque Orchestra led from the organ and harpsichord by Alexander Weimann.
+BWV 82 “Ich habe genug” (It is enough) and BWV 56 – “Ich will den Kreuzstab gerne tragen” (I will carry the burden) are particularly relevant to current times.
+The cantatas, which work as companion pieces, represent a solo journey, or transition, from this world to the next.
+In BWV 82, Alan Corbishley stages the cantata as a multimedia performance, heightening the tension between the self and the caged spirit within.

 A co-production with Sound the Alarm: Music/Theatre (www.soundthealarm.ca)

 How to watch:

 Online: Watch the concert online by clicking here.

 TV: Watch the concert premiere on Telus Optik on channel 710.